shlomoron/LEAP-solution/README.md

 x_col_norm = tf.where(x_col_norm<-cutoff_2, -tf.math.log(-x_col_norm)-cutoff_2+log_cutoff, x_col_norm)
 ```

-cutoff_2 was chosen to be such that the soft clipping would affect only high-res data.
+I chose cutoff_2 so that the soft clipping would only affect high-res data.
 #### 1.3.6 Targets soft clipping
-This was done only for the high-res targets, each target was soft clipped if it was too extreme compared to low-res corresponding target min/max (this differ from 1.3.4/1.3.5 in that the soft-clipping range was different for each rarget).
+I did this only for the high-res targets; each target was soft-clipped if it was too extreme compared to the low-res corresponding target min/max (this differs from 1.3.4/1.3.5 in that the soft-clipping range was different for each target).
 In code:

 ```
 rescale_factor = 1.1